JuStRank: Benchmarking LLM Judges for System Ranking: The Gap in Judge Benchmarking

 At present, users looking for a judge for ranking models, will likely choose it according to the available instance-level judge benchmarks.
 Yet, from a theoretical standpoint instance-level judge performance does not directly correspond to system-level judge performance~\cite{dorner2024limits}.

 More specifically, instance-level judge evaluations focus on \textit{how many} errors the judge makes, and do not address the \textit{distribution} of these errors across systems.

-For system-level judge evaluation, however, the error distribution plays a key role, as judge errors may distribute unevenly across systems, impacting their induced ranking.
-For example, a judge may exhibit an unjustifiable preference (positive bias) towards responses from a particular system $A$.
-Thus, this judge will tend to give this system the wrong ranking, even if it makes very few mistakes on responses from other systems (i.e., has an overall high instance-level accuracy).
+For system-level judge evaluation, however, the error distribution plays a key role, as judge errors may distribute unevenly across systems, impacting their induced ranking~\cite{dorner2024limits,von2024measure}.
+For example, a judge may exhibit an unjustifiable preference (positive bias) for responses from a particular system $A$.
+Thus, this judge will tend to give $A$ an incorrect ranking, even if it makes very few mistakes on responses from other systems (i.e., has an overall high instance-level accuracy).
 Hence, a more uniform distribution of errors -- reflecting less biased judgment -- is a desirable quality for system-level judges, and one that may lead to a more accurate ranking.

 Drawing on this observation, our goal here is to construct a system-level benchmark for judges.
 As a benchmark tailored for system-level evaluation, it will enable reliably estimating a judge's ability to rank systems; moreover, our ranking-oriented analysis can shed light on judge behaviors and biases, as they occur in real-world data.